alexkorsky/CarND-PID-Control-Project/README.md

 The coefficients found by TWIDDLE were then used to run a car and it stayed on a highway for a full cycle.

 ## Performance
-Though the car stays on a highway for a full cycle the performance is very jerky.
-It constantly overshoots the optimal trajectory and then tries to come back.
+Though the car stays on a highway for a full cycle the performance is sometimes is jerky.
+In tricky places it overshoots the optimal trajectory and then tries to come back.

 A short video  is included here: